A Burger Scholar Breaks Down Classic Regional Burger Styles | The Burger Show

 styles

-of burgers, so as I'm going through my burger journey, I'm starting to realize that burgers are kind of like barbecue, you know, like Carolina-style barbecue, there's Texas barbecue or Santa Maria Saal and many people don't know it. burgers are the same way, there are a lot ofregional
+, so along my burger journey, I'm starting to realize that burgers are like barbecue, you know, there's Carolina-style barbecue, there's barbecue of Texas or Santa María Saal and many people do not know it. the burgers are the same, there are a lot of

 More Interesting Facts About,